sgenoud/replicad/packages/replicad-docs/docs/intro.md

 ## Integrating replicad in your web application

-If you want to use replicad to build your own application, an editor a generative 3D design, you can have a look at the [sample app](https://sample-app.replicad.xyz) and read the [documentation that is related to it](/docs/use-as-a-library)
+If you want to use replicad to build your own application, an editor, a generative 3D design, you can have a look at the [sample app](https://sample-app.replicad.xyz) and read the [documentation that is related to it](/docs/use-as-a-library)